riha/riha.github.io/_posts/2024-03-08-how-to-document-an-integration-architecture.md

 One could argue that creating good documentation for an integration solution is harder than with other types of software projects.
 The reason is that integration solutions almost always span over many systems and services and that we often talk about _hundreds_ of integrations, touching almost every part of your architecture.

-Keeping track of such a complex system is littery _impossible_ without the right documentation. 🤯
+Keeping track of such a complex system is literally _impossible_ without the right documentation. 🤯

 <figure>
   <img src="../assets/massive-interconnect.jpg" alt="">